jeevanadella/CSE5524_Project/README.md

 Notes:
 - The project’s base Python dependencies are listed in `requirements.txt`; if needed, you can install them with `pip install -r requirements.txt` after activating the Conda environment.
+- for Downloading this project ensure that trained models are downloaded correctly since LFS was used.

 ## 2) Advanced Algorithm (LoRA on BioCLIP2-ft-did)